docker-archive/classicswarm/docs/plan-for-production.md

 **Spread** is the default strategy.
 It attempts to balance the number of containers evenly across all nodes in the cluster.
-This is a good choice for high performance clusters, as it spreads container workload across all resources in the cluster.
+This is a good choice for high-performance clusters, as it spreads container workload across all resources in the cluster.
 These resources include CPU, RAM, storage, and network bandwidth.

 If your Swarm nodes are balanced across multiple failure domains, the spread strategy evenly balance containers across those failure domains.
-However, spread on its own is not aware of the roles of any of those containers, so has no inteligence to spread multiple instances of the same service across failure domains.
+However, spread on its own is not aware of the roles of any of those containers, so has no intelligence to spread multiple instances of the same service across failure domains.
 To achieve this you should use tags and constraints.

 The **binpack** strategy runs as many containers as possible on a node,